circleci/circleci-docs/jekyll/_cci1/build-artifacts.md

 ![](  {{ site.baseurl }}/assets/img/docs/artifacts.png)

 You'll find links to the artifacts at the top of the build page.
-You can also consume them via our [API]( {{ site.baseurl }}/1.0/api/#build-artifacts).
+You can also consume them via our [API]( {{ site.baseurl }}/api/v1-reference/#build-artifacts).

-You can also access your artifacts in your browser with the following url:
+You can also access your artifacts in your browser with the following URL:

 ```
 https://circleci.com/api/v1.1/project/:vcs-type/:org/:repo/:build_num/artifacts/:container-index/path/to/artifact